Clarisse Iris: This is your guide, Pablito Camaron.

 - Little Miss Con Artist: Cassandra

-- Loony Fan: General Pochero, about Céline Dion.
+- Loony Fan: General Pochero is obsessed with Céline Dion.

 - Loud Gulp: The Marsupilami, being found out by Hermoso, loudly gulps down the cake he's eating.